aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 If you are using a 3rd party OIDC provider you will need to configure it and manage the details of token refreshes yourself.

+### Lambda Authorizer

+You can implement your own API authorization logic using an AWS Lambda function.
+To add a Lambda authorizer as an authentication mode for you API, please see the Settings section of the AppSync console.
+You will need to manage the details of token refreshes in your application code yourself.

 ## Use Amplify CLI to configure authorization modes

 Amplify CLI can automatically configure the auth modes for you when running `amplify add api` or `amplify update api` if you want to change the auth mode.